Narthur/ohc-handbook/Course Catalog.md

 must purchase some supplies.

 ### [HERB 200] Herbology for Christian Students (1)
+Insight into the use of natural herbs as preventatives and cures for various ailments, from the common cold to serious disorders.
+Study about the preservation and preparation of herbs.

 ### [HLSC 120] First Aid and CPR for Christian Students (1)
 Gives individuals the knowledge and skills necessary to recognize